Lawez/capstone-project/README.md

 ├── README.md                  <- Top-level README providing an overview of the project └── student.ipynb              <- Jupyter Notebook documenting the analysis and findings

-├── data                                                   <- Data folder location of our study ├── images                                                 <- images folder of our notebook ├── presentation.pdf                                       <- PDF version of project presentation ├── .canvas                                                <- canvas extention ├── .gitignore                                             <- gitignore
-├── CONTRIBUTING                                           <- Conribution logs
-├── LISENCE.md                                               <- LICENCE of the project
-├── README.md                                              <- The top-level README for reviewers of this project
-└── student.ipynb                                          <- Narrative documentation of analysis in Jupyter notebook